gxlmyacc/babel-plugin-provide/README.md

 # babel-plugin-provide
-a babel provide that like webpack-provode-plugin
+a babel provide that like webpack-provode-plugin that convert global variables to local references.

 ## installtion